Standard 2.0

 The new Chain of Custody Standard Draft is designed to provide baseline requirements for tracing material coming from any IRMA-audited mine through the downstream processing of minerals into products, all the way to the end consumer.

 Transparently reviewing and updating IRMA Standards ensures they are accountable to all sectors, stakeholders and Indigenous rights holders, and allows for the incorporation of changes in best practice to provide a global responsible mining benchmark.
-Reviewing every 5 years also complies with the ISEAL Standard Setting Code of Good Practice.
+We review every 5 years using the ISEAL Standard Setting Code of Good Practice as a reference.

 To provide comment, IRMA is reaching out to a wide and diverse set of stakeholders and Indigenous rights holders, including affected local communities, workers and their unions, nonprofit organizations, mining and minerals processing companies, purchasing and investment companies, governments and international organizations, scientists and researchers.
 Anyone can provide input.
 Comments will be confidential on request.
 All comments will be considered carefully – a summary of comments and IRMA’s responses will be provided after the consultation period ends.